CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

     **good:**

-    .. include:: matlab/cosmo_winner_indices_skl.txt
+    .. include:: matlab/cosmo_winner_indices_hdr.txt

 - Allocate space for output or intermediate results beforehand, rather than let arrays grow in a ``for`` or ``while`` loop.
     + This can greatly improve performance.
 Growing an array requires reallocating memory, which slows down code execution.
     + It also indicates what the size of the output is, which can help in understanding what code does.
-    + This guideline is especially important when for large arrays of data are used.
+    + This guideline is especially important when large arrays of data are used.

     **bad:**